zhikaiong2001/tp/docs/UserGuide.md

 ![Ui](images/UpdatedUi.png)

-5. Type commands in the command box and press Enter to execute them.
-6. Refer to the [Features](#features) below for details of available commands.

 --------------------------------------------------------------------------------------------------------------------

 # Gathering your bearings ##
-Before delving into the features, we want you to give you a brief tour on how to use our application in the first place.
+Before delving into the features, we want you to give you a brief tour on how to use our application.
-After all, Tether is not your typical application that you may be accustomed to using off the App Store and does come with a bit of a learning curve.

 ## The structure of Tether